rcarmo/pythonium/README.rst

     -h --help        show this
     -v --version     show version
-    -V --veloce      use veloce mode, generated code is faster but least compliant -o --output FILE specify output file [default: stdout] -d --deep        generate file dependencies.
+    -o --output FILE specify output file [default: stdout] -d --deep        generate file dependencies.
 If --output is not provided, it will generate for each source file a coresponding .js file.
     -r --requirejs   generate requirejs compatible module